zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.intro.rst

 Introduction to the MVC Layer
 =============================

-``Zend\Mvc`` is a brand new MVC implementation designed from the ground up for Zend Framework 2.0.
-With focus on performance and flexibility.
+``Zend\Mvc`` is a brand new MVC implementation designed from the ground up for Zend Framework 2.0, with a focus on performance and flexibility.

 The MVC layer is built on top of the following components:

-- ``Zend\ServiceManager``, Zend Framework provides a set of default service definitions set up at Zend\Mvc\Service.
-This creates and configures your application instance and workflow.
+- ``Zend\ServiceManager``.
+Zend Framework provides a set of default service definitions set up at ``Zend\Mvc\Service``.
+The ``ServiceManager`` creates and configures your application instance and workflow.

-- ``Zend\EventManager``, The MVC is event driven and this component is used everywhere from it's initial bootstrapping of the application to returning response and request calls, setting and retrieving routes and matched routes, as well as view rendering.
+- ``Zend\EventManager``.
+The MVC is event driven, and this component is used everywhere from its initial bootstrapping of the application, to returning response and request calls, to setting and retrieving routes and matched routes, as well as view rendering.

-- ``Zend\Http``, specifically request and response objects, used within
+- ``Zend\Http``, specifically the request and response objects, used within:

-- ``Zend\Stdlib\DispatchableInterface``, all "controllers" are simply dispatchable objects
+- ``Zend\Stdlib\DispatchableInterface``.
+All "controllers" are simply dispatchable objects.

 Within the MVC layer, several sub-components are exposed:

-- ``Zend\Mvc\Router``, contains classes pertaining to routing a request.
-In other words it matches request to respective controller, or dispatchable)
+- ``Zend\Mvc\Router`` contains classes pertaining to routing a request.
+In other words, it matches the request to its respective controller (or dispatchable).

-- ``Zend\Http\PhpEnvironment``, a set of decorators for the HTTP ``Request`` and ``Response`` objects that ensure the request is injected with the current environment (including query parameters, POST parameters, HTTP headers, etc.)
+- ``Zend\Http\PhpEnvironment`` provides a set of decorators for the HTTP ``Request`` and ``Response`` objects that ensure the request is injected with the current environment (including query parameters, POST parameters, HTTP headers, etc.)

 - ``Zend\Mvc\Controller``, a set of abstract "controller" classes with basic responsibilities such as event wiring, action dispatching, etc.

-- ``Zend\Mvc\Service``, provides a set of ``ServiceManager`` factories and definitions for the default application workflow.
+- ``Zend\Mvc\Service`` provides a set of ``ServiceManager`` factories and definitions for the default application workflow.

-- ``Zend\Mvc\View``, provides default wiring for renderer selection, view script resolution, helper registration, and more; additionally, it provides a number of listeners that tie into the MVC workflow to provide features such as automated template name resolution, automated view model creation and injection, and more.
+- ``Zend\Mvc\View`` provides default wiring for renderer selection, view script resolution, helper registration, and more; additionally, it provides a number of listeners that tie into the MVC workflow to provide features such as automated template name resolution, automated view model creation and injection, and more.

-Gateway to the MVC is the `Zend\Mvc\Application`_ object (referred to as ``Application`` henceforth).
-Its primary responsibilities include **bootstrap** resources, **route** request, retrieve and **dispatch** the controller called.
-Once accomplished, it returns a response, which is then **sent**.
+The gateway to the MVC is the `Zend\Mvc\Application`_ object (referred to as ``Application`` henceforth).
+Its primary responsibilities are to **bootstrap** resources, **route** the request, and to retrieve and **dispatch** the controller matched during routing.
+Once accomplished, it will **render** the view, and **finish** the request, returning and sending the response.

 .. _zend.mvc.intro.basic-application-structure:

 Basic Application Structure
 ---------------------------

-Following is a basic structure of an application:
+The basic application structure follows:

 ::